AceFire6/ordered-arrowverse/README.md

 This project uses data from the episode lists on the [Arrow Wiki](http://arrow.fandom.com) and the episodes are ordered by air date.

-Data for Supergirl is drawn from wikipedia.
+Data is also drawn from Wikipedia when necessary.

 ### Currently Supported Series:

 * Arrow
 * The Flash
 * DC's Legends of Tomorrow
+* Freedom Fighters: The Ray
 * Supergirl
 * Vixen
 * Constantine